vmware-archive/dependency-labeler/README.md

 ## Testing
 Testing requires `go` to be installed.
-Please clone this git repository.
-Tests can be run with:
+To run tests you need to be authenticated against `dev.registry.pivotal.io` and be authorized for read access to `navcon/deplab-test-asset` repository.
 ```bash
 go test ./...
 ```